rbardaji/generic-api/README.md

 In order to stop the services, `run docker-compose down` command in the root directory of the repository where the `docker-compose.yml` file is located.

 Please note that the ports and URLs used in the examples above are based on the default settings in the `docker-compose.yml` file and `.env` file.
 If you have configured different ports or URLs, you will need to use those instead.

+To create a development environment and be able to test or modify the code, you must follow the instructions in [Creating a Development Environment](docs/environment-for-development.md).
+Once the environment is created, you will be able to run the code and make changes as needed.
+It is important to remember that any changes you make must be properly tested before they are deployed to production.